dmksjfl/GD3/README.md

-## Generalized-activated Deep Double Deterministic Policy Gradient
+## Generalized-activated Deep Double Deterministic Policy Gradients

 `pureDDPG` is the vanilla DDPG and `DDPG` is the fine-tuned version of `pureDDPG` which could achieve much better performance than `DDPG` at various environments.
 TD3 use fine-tuned `DDPG` as the baselines, and so as in our work.